AgPipeline/deprecated-base-docker-support/README.md

 Every folder in this repo must have a README.md clearly explaining the interface for derived images, how to create a derived image, and other information on how to use the images created.
 Providing a quick start guide with links to more detailed information a good approach for some situations.
 The goal is to provide documentation for users of these base images that makes it easy for them to be used.

+## Testing
+The testing modules and readme may be found in the [testing folder](https://github.com/AgPipeline/base-docker-support/tree/test-development/base-image/test-files).